 Merchants State Bank History

-Merchants State Bank was founded August 8, 1899.
-The original location was where Mane Attraction is currently located in Freeman.
+Merchants State Bank was founded August 8, 1899 on Main Street in Freeman SD.
 Due to the failure of a correspondent bank and the loss of the bank's deposits with that bank, Merchants State Bank was forced to close briefly in 1930.
 It reopened within three months, after the shareholders invested additional capital and repaid depositors.

 In 1913, a new structure was erected on Freeman's Main Street, which served the bank until 1979, when a more modern building (the south portion of the current building) was built to accommodate growth.
 That growth was realized, and in 1999, our most recent addition was completed as we celebrated our 100th Anniversary.